wso2/docs-choreo-dev/en/docs/get-started/get-started.md

     !!! info
         Under this option, you will see some instructions to configure the application.
 Some of these steps are already completed for the pre-configured front-end application you will be using.

-8. Clone `version-1` branch of in your fork of [Asitha/choreo-reading-list-application-example](Asitha/choreo-reading-list-application-example).
+8. Clone `version-1` branch in your fork of [https://github.com/wso2/choreo-examples/tree/version-1](https://github.com/wso2/choreo-examples/tree/version-1).

 9. Open the cloned repository using an IDE (for example Visual Studio Code), and make the following changes.